rubrikinc/fluent-plugin-quota-throttle/README.md

 Either `drop` or `reemit`.

-When a group exceeds its rate limit, logs are either dropped or re-emitted with a new tag `<tag>.secondary`
+When a group exceeds its rate limit, logs are either dropped or re-emitted with a new tag `secondary.<tag>`